as2587/as2587.github.io/_pages/about/index.md

 <br>
 Drumming and filmmaking have always been big hobbies of mine.
 I was privileged to be a part of [Yamatai](http://yamatai-taiko.com/), Cornell's one and only Taiko Drumming group.
-Though I'm not working on any videos at the moment, but am always open to taking new projects.
+Though I'm not working on any videos at the moment, I am always open to taking new projects.

 <br>